nodeca/nodeca.core/lib/queue/README.md

  - **postponeDelay** (Number) - optional, if postpone is called without delay, delay is assumed to be equal to this value (in milliseconds).
  - **cron** (String) - optional, cron string ("15 \*/6 \* \* \*"), default null
- - **noTrack** (Boolean) - By default queue tracks all scheduled tasks, to avoid rerun if several servers in cluster have wrong clocks.
-Locks list is stored for 3 days.
-But that can take a lot of memory, if task is scheduled too often (ping every second, for example).
-Set `noTrack` = true to disable such tracking.
+ - **track** (Number) - default 3600000ms (1hr).
+Time to remember scheduled
+   tasks from cron to avoid rerun if several servers in cluster have wrong clocks.
+Don't set too high for very frequent tasks, because it can occupy a lot of memory.
  - **map** (Function) - optional, proxy taskData to single chunk by default, called as: `task.map(callback)`
    - **this** (Object) - current task (task data is available as `this.data`)